 Evaluate your debt

-If 2017 is the year where you are attacking your debt, or even if you are not, you have to look at your debt and evaluate it.
+If this is the year that you are attacking your debt, or even if you are not, you have to look at your debt and evaluate it.

 Look at your old statements